EDUCATIONAL TRAVEL

 • Any other item not mentioned as included.

-MEET THE LEADER
+MEET THE LEADERS

 Dr. Philip John Currie is a Canadian paleontologist and museum curator who helped found the Royal Tyrrell Museum of Paleontology in Drumheller, Alberta and is now a professor at the University of Alberta in Edmonton.
 Together with his wife Eva, Phil has been to Mongolia since 1998 almost every year, leading both scientific and citizen-science programs, while working closely with the Mongolian Institution of Paleontology.
 He is one of the primary editors of the influential Encyclopedia of Dinosaurs and his areas of expertise include theropods (especially Tyrannosauridae), the origin of birds, and dinosaurian migration patterns and herding behavior.